This is Part 1 of a 3-part series on how to control AND profit from commercial investment property with a Master Lease Option

 He says that I literally said, “Who are you and what are you doing?”

-Bill and I got to know each other well and now we’re good friends and he’s a coach in my Investor Insights Accelerate program working with our private coaching clients.
+Bill and I got to know each other well and now we’re good friends and business partners.

 Bill was a CPA who was doing residential lease options but he wanted to transition to commercial investing for the same reasons that I did.